 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

 Start building up a portfolio of work while you are still an undergraduate.
 This should contain examples of your own ideas rather than just course work.
 In addition, enter as many competitions and exhibitions as possible and begin to get your work known.

-Also try and network, making contacts who may be able to offer (or help you secure) commissions.
+Also try networking and make contacts who may be able to offer (or help you secure) commissions.
 If friends or family ask you to produce work for them, this can be included in your portfolio and in the list of commissions on your CV.

 Search for placements and find out more about work experience and internships.